trustfractal/protocol/rfcs/0001-incentivization-transactions.md

 [motivation]: #motivation

-The protocol is deeply dependant on the network effects of users wanting applications and applications wanting users.
+The protocol is deeply dependant on the network effects of data production and use.
+Neither side is useful without the other.
-To grow faster, we want to directly incentivize users to be on the network and create data.
+To grow faster, we directly incentivize users to be on the network and create data.

 We expect users to proactively set up their identity, data capture, and data hosting to receive FCL tokens.